thecandlestick/silverbullet/website/Pointers.md

 ## Problems with Pointers

-**Dangling Pointers** are pointers that are used with invalid addresses
+**Dangling Pointers** are pointers that are used with invalid addresses.
+This can happen if the pointer is uninitialized, used after being de-allocated, or if the address being stored is unintentionally changed.

+**Invalid Reads/Writes** occur when pointers are used to read or write to memory that doesn’t belong to your program.
+It is important to note that even if the pointer stores a valid memory address, it can still perform an invalid read/write!

 <!-- #include [[examples/ptr-dangling]] -->
 ```c++
 #include <iostream>